Ancient culture from the Border Cave

 The cave is several kilometres from the small town of Igwavuma.
 It is reached by a rough dirt road and is some 100m below the mountain top, with a 800m drop into Swaziland.
-The cave is in a semi-circular shape, of some 40m across and about 15m deep.
+The cave is semi-circular, about 40m across and 15m deep.

 The cave was discovered in 1940 when WE Barton came from Swaziland to collect bat guano to use as fertilizer.
 The excavations revealed several human bone fragments, which were examined by renowned paleoanthropologist professor Raymond Dart.
 He had originally visited the cave in mid-1934 but a superficial examination revealed nothing.

 In 1941 and ’42 a team sponsored by Wits University conducted a more thorough survey.
 Then again in the 1970s researcher Peter Beaumont of the McGregor Museum in Kimberley uncovered rich rewards - besides the infant and five hominins, more than 69 000 artefacts, and the remains of more than 43 mammal species, three of which are extinct, were recovered.

 Also uncovered was the Lebombo Bone, the oldest known artefact containing a counting system, dating to 39 000 years ago.
 It is a small piece of baboon fibula incised with 29 notches, believed to be similar to the calendar sticks used by modern Bushmen.
 It's older than the Ishango Bone, discovered in Central Africa and thought to be around 20 000 years old.